Kent State University: Programs

 The School Psychology Program (SPSY) is accredited by APA and NASP.
-The program's graduates comprise about 18% of all SPSY professionals in Ohio.
-Kent is the only institution in Ohio to offer a degree in Library and Information Science, Kent is ranked 20th by U.S. News & World Report.
-Kent State has a complete undergraduate, master's, and doctoral sequence in translation and the only dual master's degree program in the nation.
+The Au.D. and M.A. programs in audiology and speech‑language pathology are accredited by the Council on Academic Accreditation in Audiology and Speech‑Language Pathology (CAA) of the American Speech‑Language‑Hearing Association (ASHA).

 Faculty, staff and students collaborate at The Institute for the Study and Prevention of Violence (ISPV).
 The Center for Peaceful Change, a response to the Kent State shootings of 1970, was established in 1971 "as a living memorial to the events of May 4, 1970."
 Now known as The Center for Applied Conflict Management (CACM), it developed one of the earliest conflict resolution undergraduate degree programs in the United States.

 Kent State University Press

 The university operates the Kent State University Press, which is located in the main library building and publishes 30 to 35 titles a year.
 It is a member of the Association of University Presses, which includes over 100 university-sponsored scholarly presses.
 The Press was established in 1965, and initially published literary criticism; in 1972 its publishing program was expanded to include regional studies and ethnomusicology.
 Further expansion began in 1985 when the Press began publishing works related to the American Civil War and Ohio history.
 Notable recent titles include Dear Vaccine, a poetry collection responding to Covid, which was featured on PBS NewsHour.